rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/payment-packages-braintree.md

 original_id: payment-packages-braintree
 ---

-Braintree Payment Platform integration for Reaction Commerce
+Braintree Payment Platform integration for DemandCluster

 Documentation is available at <https://developers.braintreepayments.com/>

 ## Configuration

-Configuration can be performed by Administrators in the Reaction Dashboard.
+Configuration can be performed by Administrators in the Demandashboard.

 It can also be done in `private/settings/reaction.json` by adding (or updating) the following configuration details (remember to fill in the blanks):